Skip to main content

 Chris Shirling Rooke MBE, CEO of Maritime UK, delivered a session on the state of maritime in the UK, providing a comprehensive overview of the industry’s current landscape and future priorities.
 Chris delved into the industry’s scale, the significance on the global stage, and strategic initiatives aimed at enhancing its impact and recognition.

-Maritime UK actively engaged MPs ahead of the UK election, sending letters to all 650 MP candidates to raise industry awareness and build support with the aim to increase their caucus of MPs across the UK.
+While the election loomed earlier this year, Maritime UK actively engaged MPs, sending letters to all 650 MP candidates to build support with the aim to increase their caucus of MPs across the UK.
+By fostering relationships and raising awareness, they hope to influence policymaking to benefit the industry and ensure that maritime issues are understood and supported across the political spectrum.

 3. Maritime UK's Focus Areas

-Over the next 12 months, the emphasis will be on developing people, skills, and regions to strengthen the maritime sector through themes such as tech and innovation, careers, and diversity and inclusion.
+Over the next 12 months, Maritime UK's emphasis will be on developing people, skills, and regions to strengthen the maritime sector through themes such as tech and innovation, careers, and diversity and inclusion.
+The aim is to develop the maritime workforce, preparing them for the future and driving regional growth across the UK.

 ESG in Maritime